-The children's programming guidelines apply to all programme and non-programme matter namely advertisements, infomercials, programme promotions, programme listings, commentaries, interviews and documentaries.
+The children's programming requirement apply to all programme and non-programme matter namely advertisements, infomercials, programme promotions, programme listings, commentaries, interviews and documentaries.

-4.2.2 Children's Programming Guidelines
+4.3 Children's Programming Requirement

-- 4.2.2.1 Broadcasters shall ensure that children's programmes promote appreciation of good social and moral values. - 4.2.2.2 Children's programmes shall not foster violence as a desirable means of resolving conflicts and problems.
-Any unavoidable depiction of such violence must portray the consequences of such violence to its victims and perpetrators. - 4.2.2.3 Children's programmes shall not depict inappropriate sexual subjects or violent actions. - 4.2.2.4 Broadcasters should avoid programmes that portray any dangerous or harmful behavior easily imitated by children.
+- 4.3.1 Broadcasters shall observe the quotas and scheduling requirements for children's programming, as prescribed in the industry Guidelines for Children's Programming. - 4.3.2 Broadcasters shall ensure that children's programmes promote appreciation of good social and moral values. - 4.3.3 Children's programmes shall not foster violence as a desirable means of resolving conflicts and problems.
+Any unavoidable depiction of such violence must portray the consequences of such violence to its victims and perpetrators. - 4.3.4 Children's programmes shall not depict inappropriate sexual subjects or violent actions. - 4.3.5 Broadcasters should avoid programmes that portray any dangerous or harmful behavior easily imitated by children. - 4.3.6 Children's programmes should avoid scenes depicting the consumption of liquor or tobacco products unless an educational point is being made or in very exceptional cases if the dramatic context makes it absolutely necessary. - 4.3.7 Advertisements of products or services which are not suitable for children or which might cause them physical, mental, psychological or moral harm shall not be aired in or adjacent to children's programmes. - 4.3.8 No material which might be physically, mentally, psychologically, or morally harmful to children shall be aired immediately before, during or immediately after a children's programme. - 4.3.9 Animated programming for children, which is an accepted style of story-telling, can contain non-realistic violence.
+It should, however, not have violence as its central theme, and should not invite dangerous imitation.

-- 4.2.2.5 Children's programmes should avoid scenes depicting the consumption of liquor or tobacco products unless an educational point is being made or in very exceptional cases if the dramatic context makes it absolutely necessary. - 4.2.2.6 Advertisements of products or services which are not suitable for children or which might cause them physical, mental, psychological or moral harm shall not be aired in or adjacent to children's programmes. - 4.2.2.7 No material which might be physically, mentally, psychologically, or morally harmful to children shall be aired immediately before, during or immediately after a children's programme. - 4.2.2.8 Animated programming for children, which is an accepted style of story telling, can contain non-realistic violence.
-It should, however, not have violence as its central theme, and should not invite dangerous imitation. - 4.2.2.9 Demonstrations of exorcisms, occult practices and the paranormal, must not be shown when children are particularly likely to be watching or listening. - 4.2.2.10Music videos with content that may be harmful to children in terms of lyrics, video images and dressing should be avoided during the watershed period when most children are likely to be watching or listening - 4.2.2.11Broadcasters should ensure trailers for post-watershed content are not scheduled during the watershed period. - 4.2.2.12Broadcasters should give more time and emphasis on programmes that promote educational standards, positive moral character, and religious upbringing of the child.
+- 4.3.10 Demonstrations of exorcisms, occult practices and the paranormal, must not be shown when children are particularly likely to be watching or listening. - 4.3.11 Music videos with content that may be harmful to children in terms of lyrics, video images and dressing should be avoided during the watershed period when most children are likely to be watching or listening - 4.3.12 Broadcasters should ensure trailers for post-watershed content are not scheduled during the watershed period. - 4.3.13 Broadcasters should give more time and emphasis on programmes that promote educational standards and positive moral character.

-4.3 Coverage involving Children
+4.4 Coverage Involving Children

-Relevant legislation to this section includes Section 20 of the Kenya Information and Communications (Broadcasting) Regulations, 2009.
+Relevant legislation to this clause includes Section 20 of the Kenya Information and Communications (Broadcasting) Regulations, 2009.